Sddilora/PythonByExample/README.md

 - Variable types
 - Operators
-- If, else statement
+- If, else statement (conditions)
 - While loop usage
 - Taking input from users
+- Invoking and defining functions

-### It contains a bot101 project that summarizes what we learned in this repository.
+### It contains bot10x projects that summarizes what we learned in this repository.

 ```funny
 Don't Forget to Have Fun 🥳